PAINTING RAYS WITH ACRYLICS, 10 - 11 October 2020 - Beginners - Intermediate

 - Create an A4 (210 × 297mm) picture of a stingray in natural history illustration style

 Suitable for beginners and all interested artists.
 A materials list will be available prior to the class; supplementary materials (including watercolour paper, acrylic mediums, masking fluid and fixatives) will be supplied by the tutor for an extra $35.00 payable at the class).
-Morning and afternoon tea refreshments are included; please bring your own lunch.
+Students are requested to bring their own lunch and other snacks for the workshop duration.

 Days: Saturday and Sunday, 9.30am - 4.30pm

-Venue: NatureArt Lab, M16 Artspace, 21 Blaxland Crescent, Griffith
+Venue: NatureArt Lab Studio, M16 Artspace, 21 Blaxland Crescent, Griffith